csierr/learn-japanese-app/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:8080` (or another port if 5173 is busy).
+The frontend will be available at `http://localhost:8080`.
 The `vite.config.ts` is pre-configured to proxy API requests to the backend at port 8000.

 ## [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Source+Code+Pro&weight=500&size=25&color=F796A0&vCenter=true&repeat=false&width=435&lines=Notes+on+APIs+and+Libraries)](https://git.io/typing-svg)